Pakistan A Safe Haven In View Of Indian Atrocities On Muslims: Rashid - UrduPoint

 Pakistan A Safe Haven In View Of Indian Atrocities On Muslims: Rashid

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Aug, 2020 ) :Minister for Railways Shaikh Rashid Ahmad on Thursday congratulated the nation on the 73th Independence Day of Pakistan, saying a separate homeland was a blessing and safe haven for its citizens keeping in view the ongoing atrocities on the Muslims across India.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Aug, 2020 ) :Minister for Railways Shaikh Rashid Ahmad on has congratulated the nation on the 73th Independence Day of Pakistan, saying a separate homeland was a blessing and safe haven for its citizens keeping in view the ongoing atrocities on the Muslims across India.

 The situation of Muslims in India was very pathetic, which had no precedent in the history, he said in a video message on the eve of Independence Day to be celebrated Friday.